AIBlockOfficial/Network/src/bin/dbs_v_0_6_0_readme.md

 ## Notes for next DB upgrade
 * `LOCKED_COINBASE_KEY` column will need deserialization and conversion if structure changes with next DB upgrade.
 * `new_create_asset` will result in a different `Script` value because of `OP_DROP` opcode being added.
-Although, this type of script might not form part of any transactions on current block on compute consensused, so conversion might not be necessary.
+Although, this type of script might not form part of any transactions on current block on mempool consensused, so conversion might not be necessary.